-Grammar and vocabulary of Linear A are the same as Finnish.

-Vocabulary of Linear A is predominantly Finnish.

-Grammar of Linear A is Finnish, such as suffixes and tenses.

-Linear A drops final -S, -T (possessive) and -N (plural), similar to Linear B.

-Between the earliest and latest inscriptions, the pronunciation of the second vowel methodically changed, except for 'i'.

-The Finnish name of each letter looks like its sign and begins with the sound of its sign.
+- 1. The vocabulary of Linear A is predominently Finnish. - 2.
+The grammar of Linear A is Finnish, such as suffixes and tenses. - 3.
+Linear A drops final -S, -T (possessive) and -N (plural), similar to Linear B. - 4.
+Between the earliest and latest inscriptions, the pronounciation of the second vowel methodically changed, except for 'i'. - 5.
+The name of each letter looks like its sign and begins with the sound of its sign.